cog-imperial/romodel/README.md

 problems: `UncParam` for modeling uncertain parameters and `UncSet` for modeling uncertainty sets.

-To start using ROmodel, import Pyomo and romodel:
+To start using ROmodel, import Pyomo and ROmodel:

     import pyomo.environ as pe
     import romodel as ro